About Kerak Castle

 Kerak Castle is an impressive 12th century Crusader-era fortification located to the south of Amman, Jordan, on the ancient King’s Highway.
 Today the castle operates as a visitor attraction and contains a maze of corridors and chambers within the imposing fortifications.

 Described by a contemporary adventurer as “the most marvellous, most inaccessible and most celebrated of castles”, the site of Kerak is mentioned in the Bible, where it was said to have been besieged by the King of Israel.

 The structure which is visible today took on its current guise during the Crusades in the 12th century.
-Initially a Crusader stronghold, the castle is situated within the city walls of Karak and was located in an area of great strategic importance, nine-hundred metres above sea level.
+Initially a Crusader stronghold, the castle is situated within the city walls of Kerak and was located in an area of great strategic importance, 900 metres above sea level.

 The construction of Kerak began in 1142 and it took approximately twenty years to complete.
 There was already a fortified town of some considerable importance on the site, which served as an administrative centre during the Roman and Byzantine eras, as well as the early Islamic period.
 The castle soon became the most important centre of control in the Transjordan region.

 One of the most notorious figures of the period, Reynald of Chatillon, ruled Kerak from the early 1170s.
 Reynald was infamous among contemporaries for acts of barbarism, which included breaking treaties, and looting the caravans of worshippers bound for Mecca.
 One of the favourite pastimes of Reynald was said to have been throwing prisoners from the castle walls onto the rocks below.